 Nicola Williams is a Professor in Zoonotic Bacteria Disease.
-She is a microbiologist with research interests including reservoirs and transmission of food-borne pathogens, transfer and maintenance of antibiotic resistance, and the molecular epidemiology of MRSA in wildlife, livestock and companion animals.
+She is a microbiologist with research interests including reservoirs and transmission of food-borne pathogens, transfer and maintenance of antimicrobial resistance, antimicrobial prescribing practice and the molecular epidemiology AMR bacteria in wildlife, livestock and companion animals.

 - Invited to speak at the Federation of Veterinarians of Europe special meeting on MRSA (Invitation to Speak, NA 2008)